 Equipment

-- Essential Cooking Tools: A sturdy skillet or large pot is necessary for browning the meat and simmering the stew effectively.
+- Essential Cooking Tools: A big pot or a sturdy skillet to brown the meat and simmer the stew is a must.

 Detailed Carne Guisada Recipe